CrewArth/ObjectDetectionWebApp/README.md

 🤝 Contributing
 We welcome contributions!
 If you have suggestions or want to add new features, feel free to submit a pull request or open an issue.
 Together, we can make this app even better! 💪

-📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.